 I recieved my MS in Human Services from UMass Boston in 2017.
 I have worked for Massachusetts Association for the Blind for ten years.
 I am now working for the Brain Injury Association of Massachusetts, as a legislative consultant.

-I have published a book and multiple articles relating to disability and perseverance.
+I have published a children's book, am working on a second and multiple articles relating to disability and perseverance.
 I am determined to make where we live a safe and productive place where everybody has the opportunity to succeed!

 When I was 17 years old, I was involved in a motor vehicle accident and sustained a Traumatic Brain Injury (TBI).
 I am very fortunate to have been able to be rehabilitated, educated and to have worked with incredible, kind, and truly generous people!